The Developer's Guide to The DevSecOps Toolchain

-This article will help you demystify the concept of the DevSecOps toolchain and provide a roadmap for building a toolchain that works for you.
+This article will explain the key DevSecOps tools and processes, while providing a guidance for building a software security program that works for you.
 We'll cover the different categories of tools you should consider and how to assess and improve your current processes.

 The concept of a DevSecOps toolchain can be misleading, as it suggests that there is a single tool or set of tools that can address all security concerns throughout the software development process.